 - If possible being vaccinated with both doses or one dose of Johnson and Johnson in order to qualify as a fully vaccinated traveller

-To apply for the study permit, the Canadian visa and any other documents required by the government is important to have ready with you the documents that are necessary for all these processes.
+Additionally, to apply for the study permit, the Canadian visa and any other documents required by the government.
+Remember it is important to have ready with you the documents that are necessary for all these processes.
 Some of the documents that you will need are:

 - Valid passport